gui-miotto/bulk-and-cut/README.md

 ## Example

 The [examples](examples) folder show how to run Bulk and Cut for different [datasets](datasets).
 The script [flowers16.py](examples/flowers16.py) shows how run Bulk and Cut on the [project's](assets/project.pdf) official dataset: [micro16flower](datasets/micro16flower).
-It requires as an argument a path to an output directory.
+It requires a path to an output directory as an argument.
 This is the directory where all models, logs and results will be saved.

 ```sh
 python examples/flowers16.py /tmp/bnc_outdir/